Avignon City Guide

 Nearby cities and attractions

-Reachable in roughly 30 minutes, Nîmes boasts the most well-preserved Roman amphitheater in the world and the stunning Maison Carrée temple.
-This vibrant city seamlessly blends its storied imperial past with modern French culture.
+Reachable in about 30 minutes, Nîmes boasts some of the best-preserved Roman monuments in the world, including the stunning Maison Carrée.
+The city blends its imperial past with a lively, modern Mediterranean atmosphere.

 📍